harness/developer-hub/docs/first-gen/firstgen-release-notes/harness-saa-s-release-notes.md

 * Ensure Delegate version is valid till next Delegate release (DEL-4198)
 * Support for Custom Artifact with no artifact polling to be enabled for Custom deployment type (CDS-34235, ZD-28100)
 	+ Custom artifact source script can be made empty now.
-If the script is empty, the deployment proceeds with the version customer provides and the same details are available in the artifact variable which can be accessed using `${artifact.*}`.
+If the script is empty, the deployment proceeds with the version customer provides and the same details are available in the artifact variable which can be accessed using `$\{artifact.*\}`.

 #### Issues Fixed